 Similarly, upon the death of the parent/legal guardian who provided permission, the pediatric participant's account (and the parent's/legal guardian's account if also a participant) would be deactivated (parent-/legal guardian-/participant-facing term "paused").
 Pediatric participants and/or their parent/legal guardian will be encouraged to provide a designated secondary contact who could be reached if the linked parent/legal guardian is not available.
-In the event that the program learns of the death of a parent/legal guardian with a linked pediatric All of Us account, the program would contact this secondary contact (if provided) in a respectful and sensitive manner to identify a pediatric participant's living parent(s)/legal guardian(s) would have to give permission for the child's continued participation for the account to be reactivated.
+In the event that the program learns of the death of a parent/legal guardian with a linked pediatric All of Us account, the program would contact this secondary contact (if provided) in a respectful and sensitive manner to identify a pediatric participant's living parent(s)/legal guardian(s).
+The pediatric participant's living parent(s)/legal guardian(s) would have to give permission for the child's continued participation for the account to be reactivated.
 Alternatively, if the pediatric participant's living parent(s)/legal guardian(s) requests the child's data and biospecimen no longer be used, the program will withdraw the pediatric participant.